SanctumLabs/messageschema/messages/README.md

 # Messages

-Defines the message schemas for different types of message transports.
+Defines the message schemas which will contain different types of payload events.
+The messages defined here need not necessarily use the event schemas from [events](../events/), but could be used to compose messages that contain the events as payloads further making it easer to have 1 unified message type.
+But, again, this is not a hard requirement and these message schemas could be used to transport message data over the wire, for example, HTTP requests from 1 service to another via [gRPC](https://grpc.io/) for example.

 ## Pre-requisites